-Sociopaths hate us. – They need us – and hate us once we take away the toys.
+Sociopaths hate us – especially after we take away their toys.

 When individuals operate without a conscience they are able to do horrible things we would never dream of doing – and there is no moral compass or guilt feelings to stop them. ~ Dr. Deborah Ettel, PhD.
 Psychology